Hersheypark Review

 Dark Rides

-While Hersheypark is no Disneyland when it comes to the flat ride department, it does have two dark rides.
+While Hersheypark is no Disneyland when it comes to the dark ride department, it does have two dark rides.
 They've got a shooting dark ride that's apparently themed to Reeses Peanut Butter Cups.
 I never rode it.
-But from what Cody told me, it's a pretty f**ked up dark ride.
+But from what Cody told me, it's a pretty f*cked up dark ride.
 And then their second dark ride is over in the World of Chocolate just right outside of Hersheypark.
 Now during this dark ride, it is all about how Hershey makes their chocolate and other various products.
 It's actually pretty entertaining, especially when listening to the singing cows.
 Plus you get a free candy sample once the ride is over.
-If you really want a clearer picture about the World of Chocolate Dark Ride, You can watch a complete POV of it here.
+If you really want a clearer picture about the World of Chocolate Dark Ride, watch our POV of it below.

 Water Rides

 While I never rode any water rides at Hersheypark, I did see them in action.
 First off, they've got Tidal Force.
 Tidal Force is a Giant Shoot the Chutes ride that creates ONE HELL OF A SPLASH!!!!
 I mean, that splash is even bigger than the Shoot the Chutes I rode at Dorney Park.
 They've also got a Log Flume that seemed to resemble Jet Stream.
-And they used to have a Rapids Ride, but they tore it down to expand the Boardwalk, which by the way, contains a BUNCH of water rides.
-(And I suppose you could count Roller Soaker considering you get soaking wet on it.)
+And they used to have a Rapids Ride, but they tore it down to expand the Boardwalk.
+And speaking of the Boardwalk...

 Dining